stancl/tenancy-docs/source/docs/v3/early-identification.blade.md

 }
 ```

-If you don't like that because you access some dependency from many actions, consider creating a memorized method:
+If you don't like that because you access some dependency from many actions, consider creating a memoized method:

 ```php
 class PostController